 Step 3 – Chop the Vegetables and Make the Sweet and Sour Sauce

 Chop the onions, peppers, and pineapple.
 Starting with fresh pineapple?
-Check out these recommended pineapple slicers and corers to make short work of the task.
+Check out these recommended pineapple slicers and corers to make short work of the task, and review our tips on choosing, storing, and cutting pineapple.

 Add the remaining 2 tablespoons of oil to a large skillet, place it over medium heat, and swirl to coat the pan.
 Add the remaining garlic and saute until very fragrant, about 1 minute, being careful not to let it burn.